Organizations must proactively take steps to optimize the skills of their workforce. These seven steps go a long way to unlock employee potential.

 Workforce optimization is crucial to an organization’s success.
 It’s essential that organizations create an environment that recognizes employee potential, nurtures it and facilitates its realization.
 We live in times when people find meaning and fulfillment in their lives more from their career than anything else.
 For them, it’s not just about paying bills anymore.
 Therefore, organizations must take an active interest in their development.

-These seven steps can go a long way in unlocking the full potential of your employees:
+Looking to unlock employee potential?
+These seven steps can go a long way in unlocking the full potential of your workforce:

 1. Lead Them Well

 It is commonly said that people do not leave organizations, they leave their bosses.
 For employees, it’s difficult to accept leadership that isn’t invested in their development.
 It’s also difficult for them to trust leaders that lack in professional, leadership or occupational skills.

 To get more out of the people you employ, you can’t demand good performance.
 Employees have to be able to rely on leaders for guidance and support.
 Therefore, it’s important for leaders to keep working on their knowledge and skills and not get complacent.
 They must also work with the employees to help them set and achieve their career development goals.

 Organizations often take for granted their knowledge of what drives their employees and adopt typical approaches.
 However, different things motivate different people.
 It’s not enough to just motivate; it’s vital to provide the right kind of motivation.

 To some people, money can be a highly motivating factor.
 You may find people who are happy to reject promotions and work at the same level if they are offered a higher salary.
 To some people, being recognized for good performance can be more important than the cash prize that comes with it.
 For some, the sense of accomplishment from a promotion can come more from the job title than the enhanced compensation or recognition that it brings.

 To improve skills and talent, feedback is critical.
 However, feedback has to be helpful, constructive and timely.
 It must be provided in a sensitive manner and with the aim of performance improvement.